freenas/freenas-docs/userguide/storage.rst

 For reliability, %brand% creates swap space as mirrors of swap partitions on pairs of individual disks.
-For example, if the system has three hard disks, a swap mirror is created then a mirror is created using two of the three drives.
-By default, all data disks are created with two Gib of swap space.
+For example, if the system has three hard disks, a swap mirror is created with two of the drives, and the third drive is not used.
+A system with four drives creates two swap mirrors. default, all data disks are created with two Gib of swap space.
 Swap space is 2 GiB by default.
 The size of space to allocate is set in :menuselection:`System --> Advanced`